 PURPOSE: Adjust air or fuel mixture for IDLE CIRCUITS ONLY.
 (Adjustments help with deceleration backfire, after burn, RICH idle mixtures, black sooty plugs at idle, poor idle or uneven idle running conditions

-• FUEL ADJUSTMENT SCREW: Will always be located towards the FRONT section of the carburetor. (side closest to the engine.)
+- FUEL ADJUSTMENT SCREW: Will always be located towards the FRONT section of the carburetor. (side closest to the engine.)
 Typically located either on the bottom of the carburetor just in front of the carburetor bowl or placed horizontally on the outer side of the carburetor facing towards you.
 Usually the head of the adjusting screw is either a “D” shaped head or a smaller standard flat head style.
 These adjustments from the factory are typically 2 1/2 turns out.
 Try adjusting this out another half turn, you may notice that the RPM’s will INCREASE as you turn this out.
 This is GOOD, the engine is telling you “I idle better with the added air or fuel mixture”. (depending on which screw your carburetor uses) If it does nothing to the engine RPM’s.
 Turn it back ONE whole turn to drop it BELOW what the factory setting is to see if that makes a difference.
 If it still doesn’t make any changes, then your carburetors idle drop test is probably as close as you will get it so you can turn it back out a HALF turn back to factory settings.
 (Many bikes come from the factory lean, so a HALF turn out usually always makes a difference.)

 – Turning this screw out RICHENS the idle mixture, turning this screw in LEANS or CHOKES FUEL to the idle mixture)

 Here is an image of a adjusting screw located on the BOTTOM of the carburetor body.
-Notice this adjuster is on the ENGINE side of the carburetor. (carburetor is flipped on its head to show you clearly)IMG_6506
+Notice this adjuster is on the ENGINE side of the carburetor. (carburetor is flipped on its head to show you clearly) - AIR TYPE ADJUSTING SCREW: Will always be located on the side of the carburetor closest to the AIR BOX, with the same characteristics of the fuel adjusting screws but with one exception.

 (Turning this screw out LEANS out the mixture, adding more air into the mix, Turning in RICHENS the mixture by choking the air used in the circuit.)

 Here is an image of a AIR TYPE ADJUSTING SCREW.
 Notice how the screw in on the AIR FILTER side of the carburetor.
-That other screw to the left is for carburetor synchronization purposes.IMG_6505Often times if the bike has NEVER had its carburetors cleaned, these adjustment needles are covered by a tamper proof cover that need to be drilled to access.
+That other screw to the left is for carburetor synchronization purposes.Often times if the bike has NEVER had its carburetors cleaned, these adjustment needles are covered by a tamper proof cover that need to be drilled to access.

-Here is an image of what I am talking aboutIMG_6501 IMG_6502If this is the case, this tamper cover will need to be CAREFULLY drilled out.
+Here is an image of what I am talking about If this is the case, this tamper cover will need to be CAREFULLY drilled out.
 By center punching the the middle of the circle and starting with a small drill bit and work your way up until the larger drill bit bites and spins the cover loose.
 You MUST be careful not to drill to deep into the tunnel.
 Just behind that cover is your adjusting screw.I hope you where able to pick up and use my techniques for your bike.
 Should be just enough information to get you into trouble!